 As of December 31, 2022, we had U.S. federal net operating loss carryforwards, or NOLs, of \$38.1 million as a result of expenses incurred by Milestone Pharmaceuticals USA, Inc., our wholly owned subsidiary.
 Under current U.S. federal tax law, NOLs incurred in taxable years ending beginning after December 31, 2017 may be carried forward indefinitely.
 However, the deductibility of such NOLs in taxable years beginning after December 31, 2022 is limited to 80% of taxable income.
 It is uncertain if and to what extent various states will conform to the federal law.
 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change (by value) in its equity ownership over a three year period, the corporation's ability to use its pre change NOL carryforwards and other pre change tax attributes (such as research tax credits) to offset its post change income may be limited.
 It is possible that we have experienced one or more ownership changes in the past.
-In addition, we may also experience ownership changes in the future as a result of subsequent shifts in our share ownership some of which may be outside of our control.
-As a result, if we earn net taxable income, our ability to use our pre ownership change NOL carryforwards to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
+In addition, we may also experience ownership changes in the future as a result of subsequent shifts in our share ownership change NOL carryforwards to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.